jetemi/Exam-prep/dbms II.md

     3.  **Reflect Business Requirements:** Business rules capture the **essential requirements** of the business and ensure that the database accurately represents the business domain.
 By understanding and implementing business rules, the database designer ensures that the database system meets the actual needs of the organization.

-    4.  **Facilitate Communication:** Business rules serve as a **common language** between business users and database designers.
-They provide a clear and understandable way to communicate data requirements and constraints, ensuring that everyone has a shared understanding of how the data should be managed.

-    5.  **Support Application Development:** Business rules provide a **foundation** for application development.
-Applications that interact with the database need to adhere to business rules to ensure data consistency and correct business logic.
-The database design and constraints based on business rules help simplify application development and ensure data integrity across applications.

-**In essence, business rules are the blueprint for database design.
-They provide the essential information needed to create a database that accurately and effectively supports the business operations and maintains data integrity according to organizational policies.**

 **6b.
 Discuss the distinction between centralized and decentralized conceptual database design.
 [6 Marks]**

-**Answer:**

-Centralized and decentralized conceptual database design represent two different approaches to developing the conceptual schema of a database, particularly in larger organizations or distributed environments:

 *   **Centralized Conceptual Database Design:**
     *   **Approach:** A **single team or a small group of database designers** is responsible for developing the entire conceptual schema for the organization or a large part of it.
-    *   **Process:**
-        1.  **Requirements Gathering (Centralized):**  Information about data requirements is gathered from all departments or user groups within the scope of the design.
-        2.  **Conceptual Schema Design (Centralized):**  A single design team analyzes all requirements and creates a unified conceptual schema that represents the data needs of the entire organization or a significant portion.
-        3.  **Schema Review (Centralized):**  The proposed schema is reviewed by representatives from different departments to ensure it meets everyone's needs.
     *   **Advantages:**
         *   **Consistency and Integration:**  Promotes consistency and integration across the entire database.
 A unified schema reduces data redundancy and inconsistencies across different parts of the organization.
         *   **Holistic View:**  Provides a global, enterprise-wide view of data requirements, enabling a more comprehensive and strategic data management approach.